Devondrick Walker

-Devondrick Walker (born July 11, 1992) is an American professional basketball player for the Rockingham Flames of the NBL1 West.
-He played three years of college basketball for Texas A&M–Commerce before spending the first four seasons of his professional career in the NBA Development League.
+Devondrick Deshawn Walker (born July 11, 1992) is an American professional basketball player who last played for the Borneo Hornbills of the Indonesian Basketball League (IBL).
+He played three years of college basketball for the Texas A&M–Commerce Lions between 2011 and 2014 before playing the first three seasons of his professional career in the NBA Development League.
 He later played in Italy, France, Australia, New Zealand and Latvia.
+In the NBL1 West, Walker is a two-time league MVP and a championship winner in 2022 with the Rockingham Flames.

-High school career
+Early life

-Walker attended South Garland High School in Garland, Texas, where he was a three-year letterwinner.
-As a senior in 2009–10, he averaged 10 points, four assists and four steals per game, which earned him all-district honors.
+Walker was born in Dallas, Texas.
+He attended South Garland High School in Garland, Texas, where he was a three-year letterwinner.
+As a senior in 2009–10, he averaged 10 points, four rebounds and four assists per game, while being named second-team all-district.